rogervinas/spring-cloud-stream-multibinder/README.md

 💡 We use different values for the Kafka Streams **applicationId** and the Kafka Consumers **group** to avoid undesired behaviors.

-💡 We are using Spring Cloud Stream's default serialization/deserialization of Kotlin data classes to Json.
+💡 We are using **Spring Cloud Stream**'s default serialization/deserialization of Kotlin data classes to Json.
 In order for this to work we need to add **com.fasterxml.jackson.module:jackson-module-kotlin** dependency.

 💡 You can find all the available configuration properties documented in:
 * [Kafka binder properties](https://github.com/spring-cloud/spring-cloud-stream-binder-kafka#kafka-binder-properties)